theghost970/boxcutter/README.txt

   boxcutter
   Copyright Matt Rasmussen 2008-2011

+  The original version made cropped screenshots due to DPI issues...
+I fixed that using Window's EnumDisplaySettings API.
+  Now it auto-detects the correct resolution no matter what DPI is set.
+It will take a screenshot with no issues.

 boxcutter is a minimal Windows command line screenshot application.
 It requires and accepts a single argument: the file name